yokai-php/batch-src/docs/docs/bridges/doctrine-persistence.rst

 Refer to the  `official documentation <https://www.doctrine-project.org/projects/persistence.html>`__ on Doctrine's website.

+| This bridge provides SQL database querying mechanisms, whenever you need to read/write from it.
+| Along with utility classes for memory management in jobs execution.

 Object item writer
 ------------------------------------------------------------

 | The writer will persist every items on the appropriate ``ObjectManager``.
 | It expect that items are objects.
 | Objects can belong to different ``ObjectManager`` instances, only the encountered ones will be flushed.

 ``ObjectManager->flush()`` is called every time the ``ItemJob`` reaches the batch size.